wvanderp/commons-mcp/README.md

 # Commons MCP

-A Model Context Protocol (MCP) server that lets any LLM search for Wikimedia Commons photos by keywords.
+An installable Model Context Protocol (MCP) server + CLI that lets any LLM (or you) search Wikimedia Commons for freely licensed images by keyword.

 - Stack: Node.js + TypeScript
-- Interface: MCP server with a single tool: `search_commons`
+- Interface: MCP server (`stdio`) exposing one tool: `search_commons`
-- Output: description and image URL(s)
+- Output: description, image URL, page URL (+ author/license when available)
-- Run standalone first; later integrate with VS Code MCP client.
+- Distribution: Published to npm as `commons-mcp`

 ## Capabilities